Will I Need a Bone Graft for Dental Implants Palmer, AK

 Bone grafting is a fairly common procedure.
 A 2016 study found that nearly half of 800 people with dental implants required a bone graft prior to implantation.
 A bone graft is beneficial for patients as it provides additional support to the dental implant.
 Otherwise, the dental implant placement process may have a higher risk of failure.
 The bone augmentation can improve the appearance, function, and oral health of the patient.

 “It typically involves taking either natural bone or a synthetic bone material and placing it into the jawbone above the missing tooth through a minor surgical procedure.”

-Check out what others are saying about our dental services on Yelp: Will I Need a Bone Graft for Dental Implants in Palmer, AK
+Check out what others are saying about our dental services on Google: Will I Need a Bone Graft for Dental Implants in Palmer, AK

 What to Expect After the Procedure

 Although patients differ in their condition, oral health status, and recovery, there are various ways to help the jaw heal faster.
 Bone grafting may result in swelling, bruising, and minor bleeding of the gums after the procedure.
 To recover as quickly as possible, stick to soft foods and avoid dark beverages or sugary drinks.
 Along with that, it is essential to practice good oral hygiene through a gentle brushing and flossing routine and using mouthwash.

 We encourage patients to look for a qualified oral surgeon or implant specialist as they are most skilled at bone graft procedures.
 It is important that patients play an active role in their oral health and understand their treatments as well as who is performing them.
 As your dentist about their experience with bone grafting and how successful their treatments were.
 It may be a good idea to look at before-and-after testimonials and patient reviews online prior to scheduling a consultation.